 This approach is simply to let things grow!

-Now at first blush people typically either love or hate this idea, but to clarify there are different ways of doing this:
+When first hearing this people typically either love or hate this idea, but to clarify there are different ways of doing this:

 - Or you can landscape with native (or closely-related) grasses, flowers, and plants with the intention of letting them do their thing with minimal or no maintenance.

-There is an incredible movement towards edible landscaping or “foodscaping” and replacing lawns with vegetable gardens, and don’t just think rows of vegetables – while some are practically designed there are also beautifully landscaped edible gardens!
+There is an incredible movement towards edible landscaping or “foodscaping” and replacing lawns with vegetable gardens.
+But don’t just think rows of vegetables — while some are practically designed there are also beautifully landscaped edible gardens!
 (Check out some of these yards)

-What type of lawn works best for home will depend on some factors:
+What type of grass alternative works best for your home will depend on some factors:

 - What are you mainly using it for?
 This should guide any landscaping decisions so you have a functional yard you enjoy!

 - Who is using it?
-If pets or children are playing on your lawn, look for more durable options.
+If pets or children are playing on your lawn, look for more durable lawn alternatives.

-- Maintenance requirements – some lawn alternatives are very low maintenance while others are definitely for gardening lovers, choose an option that works for your lifestyle.
+- Maintenance requirements.
+Some lawn alternatives are very low maintenance while others are definitely for gardeners.
+Choose an option that works for your lifestyle.

 So with all that, I’d love to know about your lawn!
 Are you planning on replacing it?
 And if so, which option seems like a good fit for you?

 Or are you looking for more info before making the switch?
-Jen over at Honestly Modern has 5 compelling reasons to ditch the grass as well as some other lawn alternatives!
+Jen over at Honestly Modern has 5 compelling reasons to ditch the grass as well as some other grass alternatives!